 The answer is yes.

-If you have been charged with a criminal offense, contact an experienced criminal law attorney immediately.
-An attorney can review your case for its best possible defense.
-Do the police have probable cause to arrest you?
-Can the state prove all the elements of your offense beyond a reasonable doubt?
-Even if the police acted lawfully and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you could on your own.
+If you are charged with a weapons offense, contact an experienced criminal law attorney immediately.
+Do not talk to the police or try to “explain” your way out of your offense.
+You could give the state the evidence it needs to prosecute you.
+An experienced attorney can review your case for your best possible defense.
+Even if the evidence against you is overwhelming, an attorney who is respected in the court house may be able to negotiate a more favorable plea agreement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email firstname.lastname@example.org.